-The Student Success lead teacher works out of the Student Success office inside the Learning commons.
+The Student Success lead teacher works out of the guidance area and student success office.
 Staff is available to help students with their school work or to support them in times of personal difficulty.

-Student Success Teacher: Ms. L. Bennett
+Student Success Teacher: Ms. L. Westlake